 |Sage Mountain National Park||Nature Sanctuary/Wildlife Reserve||3.0 mi.
 West-Southwest of Central Road Town||Tortola|

-Although most travelers have heard about the beautiful coastline, that isn't the only way to enjoy the natural wonders available.
+Although most vacationers are drawn by the beaches, those aren't the only way to enjoy the natural wonders available.
 Areas near Road Town some great options, including a waterfall and a cave.

-The chart directly below enables you to learn some key facts regarding waterfalls and caves.
+The chart directly below provides you with more details concerning waterfalls and caves.

 |Petroglyph Pool Waterfall||Waterfall||10.4 mi.
 South West of Central Road Town||St. John|